michaellmy/GUI-SQL/README.md

 A coursework done in my first year.

-A GUI is built to display patient information.
-Patient information can be represented using JSON and CSV files.
+A GUI is built using Java Swing to display patient information.
+Patient data can be represented using JSON and CSV files.
 This data can then be uploaded to an SQL database.
 This coursework was done using PostgreSQL (pgAdmin4).